A Two-step Calibration Method for Unfocused Light Field Camera Based on Projection Model Analysis: Introduction

-\IEEEPARstart{R}{cent} years have witnessed tremendous development in light field (LF) technologies.
-LF cameras, devices to collect light rays on the image sensor in a single photographic exposure in both spatial and angular dimensions, are designed to realize the LF technique in various engineering applications.
-Due to the capability of recording angular information of the light rays entering from the external world, LF cameras have boosted the development of the computational photography and computer vision in a wide variety of applications, including refocusing ~\cite{ng2005fourier}, depth estimation ~\cite{jeon2015accurate}, ~\cite{tao2013depth}, \cite{wanner2012globally} , Synthetic Aperture Imaging ~\cite{vaish2006reconstructing}, ~\cite{yang2014all} and visual Simultaneous Localization and Mapping (SLAM) ~\cite{dong2013plenoptic}, ~\cite{zeller2017calibration}.
+\IEEEPARstart{R}{ecent} years have witnessed tremendous development in light field technologies.
+Light field cameras, devices to collect light rays on the image sensor in a single photographic exposure in both spatial and angular dimensions, were designed to realize the light field technique in various engineering applications.
+Due to the capability of recording angular information of the light rays from the external world, light field cameras have boosted the development of the computational photography and computer vision in a wide variety of applications, including refocusing~\cite{ng2005fourier}, depth estimation~\cite{jeon2015accurate},~\cite{tao2013depth},~\cite{wanner2012globally}, Synthetic Aperture Imaging (SAI)~\cite{vaish2006reconstructing},~\cite{yang2014all}, and Visual Simultaneous Localization and Mapping (Visual SLAM)~\cite{dong2013plenoptic},~\cite{zeller2017calibration}.

-At early years, many types of LF cameras were proposed.
-Wilbrun et al. ~\cite{wilburn2005high} designed a large camera array with high spatial and angular resolutions to acquire 4D LF.
-Veeraraghavan et al. ~\cite{veeraraghavan2007dappled} proposed a mask-equipped LF camera to capture conventional 2D photos at full sensor resolution.
-Liang et al. ~\cite{liang2008programmable} demonstrated a type of LF cameras to capture LF at full sensor resolution through multiple exposures with an adjustable aperture.
-Marwah et al. ~\cite{marwah2013compressive} proposed a compressive LF camera architecture, which allows for higher-resolution LF recovery.
-Taguchi et al. ~\cite{taguchi2010axial} described a spherical catadioptric imaging system using axial-cone cameras to acquire LF images with broader field of view.

-In contrast to above designs, micro-lens array (MLA) based LF cameras are soon popularized due to their advantages in low manufacturing expenditure and high quality of LF image producing.
-State of the art MLA-based LF cameras include conventional LF camera designed by Ng. et al ~\cite{ng2006digital} and focused LF camera designed by Georgiev and Lumsdaine ~\cite{lumsdaine2009focused}.
-Ng et al significantly shortened the optical path and designed a portable camera by inserting an MLA between the sensor and main lens, creating a conventional LF camera, which enabled shorter exposures and lower image noise.
-Georgiev and Lumsdaine presented a modified LF camera, in which the MLA is interpreted as an imaging system focused on the focal plane of the main lens.
-This camera capture LF with higher spatial resolution but lower angular resolution.
-Well-known commercial MLA-based LF cameras developed on the basis of ~\cite{ng2006digital} and ~\cite{lumsdaine2009focused} are Lytro ~\cite{Lytroorg} and Raytrix ~\cite{Raytrixorg}.
+Many types of light field cameras were proposed~\cite{wilburn2005high}~\cite{veeraraghavan2007dappled}~\cite{liang2008programmable}~\cite{marwah2013compressive}~\cite{taguchi2010axial} in the past decades.
+Among those, micro-lens array (MLA) based light field cameras were the most popularized due to their advantages in low manufacturing expenditure and high-quality generation of light field images.
+State of the art MLA-based light field cameras include unfocused light field camera designed by Ng. et al. ~\cite{nglight} and focused light field camera designed by Georgiev and Lumsdaine ~\cite{lumsdaine2009focused}.
+The two types differ in the role MLA plays.
+The former is splitting light and the latter focusing the image behind the main lens.
+Well-known commercial MLA-based light field cameras developed on the basis of~\cite{nglight} and~\cite{lumsdaine2009focused} are Lytro~\cite{Lytroorg} and Raytrix~\cite{Raytrixorg}.